 EIT Urban Mobility launches ISA FIT, an Intelligent Speed Assistance retrofit solution

 Funded by EIT Urban Mobility, ISA FIT is a progressive new initiative focused on road safety enhancement that officially kicked off on Tuesday, 10 May 2022.
-POLIS, CTAG - Automotive Technology Center of Galicia, the City of Helmond, Eindhoven University of Technology, Tractebel Engineering, and V-Tron are the partners responsible for the final on-site testing, results, and communication to make the project enforced by 2025.
+POLIS, CTAG - Automotive Technology Center of Galicia, the City of Helmond, Eindhoven University of Technology, Tractebel Engineering, TN-ITS, and V-Tron are the partners responsible for the final on-site testing, results, and communication to make the project enforced by 2025.

 Preventing speeding is one of the most effective ways to reduce traffic crashes, both in numbers and severity.
 Reducing the speed limits, particularly in urban areas, is a necessary step – but that measure is not enough by itself: infrastructure and vehicles matter, too.